UptickNetwork/react-native-uptick-web3/README.md

 With the help of this SDK, developers can easily complete multiple operations on NFTs, including but not limited to publishing contracts, creating assets, and transferring assets.
 Meanwhile, it also supports various innovative sales models, such as regular listing, preferential listing, and product card release, etc., fully meeting the needs of different business scenarios.
 Moreover, by using the uptick API service [](https://docs.services.uptick.network/5449703m0), the development process of Dapps will be further optimized and simplified.
 This API service provides complete functionality support for the whole process from NFT creation to marketplace sales, offering solid and powerful technical support for developers to build Dapps with rich features and excellent user experience, helping them stand out in the field of blockchain application development and quickly realize business value.

+The SDK also integrates convenient third-party login features that support:

+Email login: Use email verification code to securely log in Google Sign-in: Support one-click login with Google account Apple Login: Support iOS devices to quickly sign in with Apple ID

+Before using the third-party login function, developers need to go to the Web3Auth official website before they can use the third-party login function in the SDK normally.

 ## Installation of the SDK